ih8celery/App-Bak/README.md

     delete an archive or file in the archive

-- new
+- add

-    create an archive or insert a file into an existing archive
+    insert a file into an existing archive

-- ls
+- describe

     show the files present in an archive

 - edit

     use editor to open an archive specification for manual editing

+- whereis

+    print the path to archive

 # Options